SethLovesBacon/DA4007_lab5/src/README.md

 # DA4007_lab5
 Lab 5 for DA4007 - SLM

+I only have a few commits under the src folder, this is because I had orginally put all my files in the main repo folder and only made and moved them into the src folder on the 29th Oct.
+The vast majority of my commits are under History for DA4007_lab5

 This project implements a small language model that generates text based on k-grams (substrings of length k).
 The program reads an input text file, computes frequencies of k-grams and the probabilities of the next character, and then generates new text.